seanshahkarami/demos/README.md

 ## Summary

+### mooseheart.html
+A quick attempt at writting a "screen saver" with HTML5 canvas.
+Open it and click the canvas to go fullscreen.

 ### reggie.*
 These are simple implementations of regular expression matchers based on the Regular Expression Derivatives Revisited paper.